Bhavesh1236/coding-challenge-task-navigator/README.md

 ---

 ## Overview
-In this challenge, you’ll build a **React Native** application called **Task Navigator** that interacts with the [GoRest API](https://gorest.co.in/).
+In this challenge, you'll build a **React Native** application called **Task Navigator** that interacts with the [GoRest API](https://gorest.co.in/).
 The primary goal is to demonstrate how you handle:

 1. **Authentication** using a Bearer token.
-2. **CRUD operations** on to-do items (fetched from GoRest’s `/todos` endpoint).
+2. **CRUD operations** on to-do items (fetched from GoRest's `/todos` endpoint).
 3. **Deep Linking** (open a specific to-do screen via a URL).
 4. **Offline** data access (basic caching, potentially queuing updates offline).
 5. **Testing** (at least some unit tests, additional tests optional).
 6. **UI/UX** best practices in React Native.

-By the end of this challenge, we should see a working mobile app with a clean structure, showcasing your knowledge of React Native’s key concepts.
+By the end of this challenge, we should see a working mobile app with a clean structure, showcasing your knowledge of React Native's key concepts.

 ---